wdoyle42/lpo_prac/assignments/s2-07-assign/assignment7.md

    population.
-Run a Monte Carlo study that shows what happens to the sampling distribution of coefficients for planning to go college when do and don't control for both SES and GPA when GPA has differing impacts on math scores.
+Run a Monte Carlo study that shows what happens to the sampling distribution of coefficients for planning to go college when do and don't control for both SES and GPA when GPA has differing impacts on math scores depending on SES.